A well-designed brand identity works as a system. Each of the design elements is showing the values and mission behind the brand.

-I thrilled to share with you the final brand design for Nicole Stewart.
-Let’s dive in, shall we?! 😉
+Today, I’m thrilled to share with you the brand design for Nicole Stewart.
+Let’s dive in, shall we?!

-Below, you’ll find out more about Nicole’s brand, her brand keywords, what package did she choose, what was included in the package and what was the individualised solution for Nicole Stewart.
+Below, you’ll find out more about Nicole’s brand, her brand keywords.
+Take a look below, which brand collaterals did she choose.
+Also, learn about the individualised solution for Nicole Stewart.

 All right, let’s dive into details!

-Nicole Stewart is a boutique event and wedding planning offering design, coordination and planner services, based in San Clemente, CA. Nicole makes sure her client’s wedding is stress-free and memorable.
-She puts a lot of emphasis on the uniqueness of each couple and reflects her client’s personality and ideas through her designs.
+Nicole Stewart is a boutique event & wedding planning business.
+She offers design, coordination and planner services from San Clemente.
+Nicole makes sure her client’s wedding is stress-free and memorable.
+She puts a lot of emphasis on the uniqueness of each couple.
+She focuses on reflecting her client’s personality and ideas through her end products.

 THE DESIGN PACKAGE